aoak/Simpletun/README.md

 4. Multi-threading to handle read/writes between the devices faster
 5. Added logic to avoid copying buffer between two threads
 6. Changed threading architecture to avoid using queues between two threads (perf issue).
+7. Added support to add ipv4 address and mask and set the link up and running.